DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Amanda_Scardamaglia.markdown

-to ignore the potential scope and application of laws that govern against misleading and deceptive conduct in advertising – laws which in all likelihood, are better suited to regulating new and emerging market activities such as keyword advertising than trademark law has or ever could be.
+to ignore the potential scope and application of laws that govern against misleading and deceptive conduct in advertising – laws which in all likelihood, are better suited to regulating new and emerging market activities such as keyword advertising than trademark law is or ever could be.

-Misleading and Deceptive Conduct and False Advertising
+###Misleading and Deceptive Conduct and False Advertising

 Some litigants have sought to test the legitimacy of Google’s AdWords facility under the laws regulating misleading and deceptive conduct and